-Redemption resources for JGBs are set forth in applicable laws.
+Redemption resources for JGBs are also set by each legal ground.
 This section explains financial resources used for cash-based redemption.

 a.
 Redemption Resources for Construction Bonds and Special Deficit-Financing Bonds i.
 Fixed-rate transfer (1.6% of total government bonds outstanding as of the beginning of the previous fiscal year)